PEAK Grantmaking Bylaws

 Section 2.
 Number and Qualifications.
 The Board of Directors shall be composed of no less than seven (7) and no more than twenty (20) individuals.
 Any individual member of PEAK Grantmaking shall be eligible for election to the Board of Directors, except as otherwise indicated in these bylaws.

 Section 3.
 Election and Term of Office.
 Candidates shall be elected to the Board of Directors by the individual members at the annual meeting.
 Candidates receiving a plurality of votes cast shall be elected and be so declared at the Annual Meeting.
 In case of a tie vote, the Governance Committee shall decide the election by lot.
 A written notice of those elected shall be sent to each member within 60 days of the election by first-class mail, telephone, electronic mail or facsimile.

 Directors shall serve a three-year term, which may be renewed once, upon election for a second term by the membership at large at the Annual Meeting.
-The term shall begin at a board meeting following election, which shall be scheduled no earlier than 60 days and no later than 90 days following the annual meeting.
+The term shall begin at a board meeting following election, which shall be scheduled no later than 90 days following the annual meeting.
 In no case shall a Director be elected serve for more than two consecutive terms without an intervening period of one year.

 Section 4.
 Resignation.
 Any director may resign at any time by giving written notice to a Co-Chair.
 Such resignation shall take effect at the time specified therein, or, if no time is specified, at the time of acceptance thereof as determined by the Co-Chair.

 Section 5.
 Removal.
 Any director may be removed from such office, with or without cause, by two-thirds (2/3) vote of the Board of Directors or two-thirds (2/3) vote of the general membership.